-Students in the Bachelor of Science Program (RN4) must obtain a C+ or better in Anatomy and Physiology, Chemistry, and Microbiology and a C+ or better in all nursing courses and maintain a 2.75 CQPA in order to progress in and graduate from the program.
+Students in the Bachelor of Science Program (RN4) must obtain a B- or higher in Anatomy and Physiology, Chemistry, Microbiology, Introduction to Psychology, and Statistics and a *B- or better in all nursing courses and maintain a 2.75 CQPA in order to progress in and graduate from the program.
 All Lienhard School of Nursing undergraduate RN-4 students are required to complete the University core curriculum according to the framework outlined in the curriculum worksheet.

-Students in the Accelerated Bachelor of Science Degree, Nursing Major (ABS) program must obtain a C+ or better in Anatomy and Physiology, Chemistry, and Microbiology, and maintain a 2.75 CQPA in order to progress in and graduate from the program.
+Students in the Accelerated Bachelor of Science Degree, Nursing major (ABS) program must obtain a *B- or higher in all nursing courses and maintain a 2.75 CQPA in order to progress in and graduate from the program.

-Students in all undergraduate nursing courses must achieve a C+ (77%) grade in the didactic and clinical portions of a course in order to pass a nursing course and progress in the nursing program.
+Students in all undergraduate nursing courses must achieve a B- grade in the didactic and clinical portions of a course in order to pass a nursing course and progress in the nursing program.
 Students in the RN4 program and the ABS must pass a clinical calculation examination for each nursing course with a clinical component.
 Failure in any portion of the clinical component of the course results in a failure in the entire course.

-Education regarding Child Abuse is provided to RN4 and ABS students during the pediatric course.
-All students are referred to the LSN Student Handbook for all other academic policies including education about Child Abuse, Barrier Precaution, and Infection Control.
+Education regarding child abuse is provided to RN4 and ABS students during the pediatric course.
+All students are referred to the LSN Student Handbook for all other academic policies including education about child abuse, barrier precaution, and infection control.

 *In order to pass a nursing course with a B- or higher, the cumulative course grade must greater than or equal to 80%.
 A student who earns a cumulative course grade average of less than 80% will fail the nursing course.